nshkrdotcom/mabeam/PHASE_4_IMPLEMENTATION_PROMPT.md

 ## Context Summary

 You are implementing the final phase of the MABEAM test suite transformation, migrating all existing tests to use the new helper infrastructure and achieving 100% OTP standards compliance.
-This phase eliminates all 61 identified violations and transforms the test suite into a production-ready, educational example of proper OTP testing.
+This phase eliminates all 61 identified violations and transforms the test suite into a production-ready example of proper OTP testing.

 ## Prerequisites